Illinois State Senate

 The Illinois Senate convenes at the Illinois State Capitol in Springfield, Illinois.
 Its first official working day is the second Wednesday of January each year.
 Its primary duties are to pass bills into law, approve the state budget, confirm appointments to state departments and agencies, act on federal constitutional amendments and propose constitutional amendments for Illinois.
 It also has the power to override gubernatorial vetoes through a three-fifths majority vote.
 The Illinois Senate tries impeachments made by the House of Representatives, and can convict impeached officers by a two-thirds vote.

 Voting in the Illinois Senate is done by members pushing one of three buttons.
 Unlike most states, the Illinois Senate allows members to vote yes, no, or present.
-It takes 30 affirmative votes to pass legislation during final action.[4][5]
-The number of negative votes does not matter.
+It takes 30 affirmative votes to pass legislation during final action.
+Obama was a state senator here before[4][5] The number of negative votes does not matter.
 Therefore, voting present has the same effect on the tally as voting no.

 Party summary